MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-hadoop-getting-started.md

 	myHadoopCluster <- RxHadoopMR(nameNode = "my-name-service-server",
 	    port = 8020)

-#### Using Microsoft R Services as a Hadoop Client
+#### Using Microsoft R Server as a Hadoop Client

-If you are running Microsoft R Services from Linux or from a Windows computer equipped with PuTTY *and/or* both the Cygwin shell and Cygwin OpenSSH packages, you can create a compute context that will run **RevoScaleR** functions from your local client in a distributed fashion on your Hadoop cluster.
+If you are running Microsoft R Server from Linux or from a Windows computer equipped with PuTTY *and/or* both the Cygwin shell and Cygwin OpenSSH packages, you can create a compute context that will run **RevoScaleR** functions from your local client in a distributed fashion on your Hadoop cluster.
 You use *RxHadoopMR* to create the compute context, but use additional arguments to specify your user name, the file-sharing directory where you have read and write access, the publicly-facing host name or IP address of your Hadoop cluster’s name node or an edge node that will run the master processes, and any additional switches to pass to the ssh command (such as the -i flag if you are using a pem or ppk file for authentication, or -p to specify a non-standard ssh port number).
 For example:

 	mySshUsername <- "user1"
 	#public facing cluster IP address